 Education: Create and implement innovative educational programs that promote awareness of inequality, diversity, and inclusion by offering participants critical analytical skills necessary to understand systems of power, and the tools to create change.

 Resource: Serve as WSU’s leading diversity and social justice education resource by providing knowledge pertaining to training, professional development, research, and curriculum.

 Partnerships: Build and sustain ongoing creative partnerships with students, faculty, staff, and community members at all WSU locations.

 Spaces: Provide welcoming and supportive spaces for diverse groups, intercultural dialogue, and community building.

 Stewardship: Maintain and promote the multicultural buildings located in the historic College Hill section of Pullman as well as curate the collections of unique art, books, and cultural artifacts in the historic Culture and Heritage Houses and the Elson S. Floyd Cultural Center.

-Donations: Cultivate philanthropic support and seek extramural funding to help support the vision, mission and goals of the Office of Outreach and Education.
+Fundraising: Cultivate philanthropic support and seek extramural funding to help support the vision, mission and goals of the Office of Outreach and Education.